mdornseif/appengine-toolkit/README.markdown

                   "misses": 50674,
                   "byte_hits": 833839440}}

 You might want to use Munin to graph these values.
+In addition the statistics are stored in the Datastore as `gaetk_Stats for later inspection.

 `RobotTxtHandler` allows serving a robots.txt file that disables crawler access to all app versions except the default version.